 The good news for hunters is that coyotes are a challenging and elusive quarry that makes for great sport.
 The bad news is that it’s challenging enough that many find it hard to settle on the right techniques.

-As tricky as it is, coyote hunting is probably the fastest-growing genre in the USA.
+But as tricky as it is, coyote hunting is probably the fastest-growing genre in the USA.
 The main reason for this is the rise of coyote calling.
 Coyotes are solitary animals that cover a lot of ground and can be extremely stealthy.

 Picking the Right Weapon for Coyote Hunting

 In woods or areas with thick brush, and at night, a coyote can get pretty close before you spot it.
 If one pops up thirty yards away a 12-gauge gives you a much better chance of bringing it down with a single conclusive shot.

-Finding the Right Coyote Hunting Location
+Warming Up & Finding the Right Coyote Hunting Location